 MACRO OUTLOOK Q3 2020 | WHERE NOW FOR THE GLOBAL ECONOMY?

-BY LONDON & CAPITAL INVESTMENT TEAM
+BY LONDON & CAPITAL'S INVESTMENT DESK

 Financial markets have rallied since April, with investors growing more confident that economies will turn around quickly from the fallout caused by the pandemic.
 Their optimism has increased in recent weeks as various countries have started to ease lock-down restrictions and tentative signs of stabilisation have emerged.
 Daily activity trackers from the likes of Google and Apple show most developed countries edging towards normality, halving the declines suffered during their March and April lows.
 China is back to January levels, though the country’s unique policy circumstances (regarding lock-down and stimulus) mean it might not be a template for elsewhere.